lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 # Service Discovery

-Microservice may scale up and down and also must stay mobile.
+Microservices must support scaling up and down and also must stay mobile.
 In those scenarios, a Service Registry (also referred to [[Service Locator|ServiceLocator]]) is required.
-It contains an updated list of available microservices with a list of reachable host and ip's where each microservive can be found.
+A Service Registry contains an updated list of available microservices with a list of reachable `host:port`'s where each microservive can be found.

 In order to register every microservice in the Service Locator there are two alternatives: self-registration and [3rd Party Registration](http://microservices.io/patterns/3rd-party-registration.html).
-Lagom uses 3rd Party Registration and provides an implementation of a Service Locator for the [[Developer Environment|DevEnvironment]].
-When booting a Lagom microservice the registrator will register the name of the microservice, the URL and the names of the Service Descriptor on the Service Locator so that it can be located.
+Lagom uses 3rd Party Registration which means deploying lagom requires the infrastructure to include a 3rd Party Registration feature (also referred to as registrator).
+When booting a Lagom microservice the registrator will register the name of the microservice, the URL and the names of the locatable Service Descriptors on the Service Locator so that they can be located.
+Lagom's [[Developer Environment|DevEnvironment]] provides an implementation of a Service Locator so you can run your microservices locally.

 Lagom supports deploying many Service Descriptors inside a single microservice.
 That is not against the recommendation that a [[microservice should only do one thing|Microservices#does-this-service-do-only-one-thing-]] and do it well.
+An example of such setup is adding a metrics services or an admin service alongside your domain service.
+You could also model your domain in a way that s ingle microservice contains multiple Service Descriptors.
 Following are the specifications of a `Greetings` microservice that contains two Service Descriptors (`welcome` and `farewell`) :

  * A Microservice named "Greetings"
     * a Service Descriptor named "welcome" provides "/hello/:name"